arnauoller/fabric-samples/logging-system/README.md

 `./roles/digibank.sh`

 You can now run the applications to buy and redeem the paper.
-Change to either the `commercial-paper/organization/digibank/application` directory or  `commercial-paper/organization/digibank/application-java`
+Change to the `commercial-paper/organization/digibank/application`

 *Add the Identity to be used*